 #2 Unfocused Photos

-Knowing how to focus properly is key to a sharp photo so it’s important to firstly decide which subjects you want in focus and then choose the correct mode for the situation.
+Knowing how to focus properly is key to a sharp photo so it’s important to first decide which subjects you want in focus and then choose the correct mode for the situation.

 Single Shot Mode